-Among the approaches developed for twopoint boundary value problems, perhaps the most widely used and generally useful are relaxation methods (Press et al., 1993).
-The strategy here is to start with a complete path across the domain, that, of course, is not a solution, but does meet the desired conditions at the two ends.
-The path at least provides a value, albeit wrong, for the function at all intervening points.
-An iterative procedure is then used to gradually adjust all these points together in order to bring the path closer and closer to the correct solution-a process termed "relaxation."
-An alternative version has the starting configuration serve as the correct solution to a different, simpler, problem and then gradually move towards the real problem in small steps such that the solution can be kept up to date for each change (Cannon, 2001b).
+Among the methods developed for two-point boundary value problems, perhaps the most widely used and generally useful are relaxation methods(Press et al., 1993).
+The strategy here is to start with a complete path across the domain, that, of course, is not a solution, but that does meet the desired conditions at the two ends.
+The path at least provides a value, albeit wrong, for the function at all intervening point.
+An iterative procedure is then used to gradually adjust all these points together in order to bring the path closer and closer to the correct solution - a process termed "relaxation".
+An alternative version has the starting configuration be the correct solution to a different, simpler, problem and then gradually move towards the real problem in small steps such that the solution can be kept up to date for each change (Cannon, 2001b).
 The challenge in this method is to find an acceptable starting solution, or simple equivalent problem, and then to come up with an iteration scheme which does indeed bring it nearer to the desired result.
-Relaxation methods have been applied to many problems which are intractable by the shooting method, and are responsible for the vast majority of our knowledge about certain types of systems including, for example, the internal structure and evolution of stars (e.g., Faulkner, 1968; Eggleton, 1971; Lattanzio, 1986).
+Relaxation methods have been applied to many problems which are intractable by the shooting method, and they are responsible for the vast majority of our knowledge about certain types of system including, for examples, the internal structure and evolution of stars(e.g., Faulkner (1968); Eggleton (1971); Lattanzio (1986)).